 It is important that you select and study courses relevant to your UCA degree for your semester abroad to count towards your UCA degree.
 It is your responsibility to research the course and units on offer at your host institution.
 Together with your academic lead, you should select the courses you wish to study, ensuring these are compatible with your UCA degree and the credits that you earn can be counted towards your UCA degree before you apply to your host Institution.
 These courses must be taught in English unless you meet the language requirements for host university and your request to study in another language is approved by your Programme Director.

-Yes, the credits earned abroad as part of your exchange programme will be transferred back to UCA (normally the equivalent to 60 UCA credits).
+Yes, the credits earned abroad as part of your exchange programme will be transferred back to UCA (normally the equivalent of 60 UCA credits per semester).

-You are not required to pay the host institution any tuition fees or examination fees, however you will continue to pay your normal tuition fees to UCA and will be responsible for covering all travel, visa, accommodation, personal and living costs.
+You are not required to pay the host institution’s tuition or examination fees.
+However, you will continue to pay tuition fees to UCA and will be responsible for covering all travel, visa, accommodation, personal and living costs.

-If you are currently receiving a maintenance grant or student loan from Student Finance England, you will still receive this while you are abroad.
+If you receive a maintenance grant or student loan from Student Finance England, you will still receive this abroad, but please be aware that amounts may vary.

-Additionally, UCA takes part in the Turing Scheme, which provides funding for individuals undertaking education or training in the UK to study abroad.
+Additionally, UCA participates in the Turing Scheme, which provides funding for individuals undertaking education or training in the UK to study abroad.
 You can apply for this during the application process.

-Turing Scheme funding amounts vary depending on the length of the study undertaken abroad, the distance from UCA and the cost of living at the destination country. - .
+Turing Scheme funding amounts vary depending on the length of the study abroad, the distance from UCA, and the cost of living in the destination country.
 Any funding will only assist towards the cost of travel and living expenses.

 Your accommodation options will be different depending on which university you are going to.
 Your host university can provide specific information on the halls of residence, affiliated halls and private accommodation.
 Many have accommodation information on their websites, and dedicated accommodation teams to support you.

-For more information contact the Study Abroad team via exchange@uca.ac.uk
+For more information contact the UCA Global Mobility Team via exchange@uca.ac.uk